Dogs. You gotta love ‘em.

 What stresses your dog out?

 Maybe it’s something like the vet or an unexpected stranger at the door.
-Maybe it’s something more serious like ageing arthritis or (the always terrifying) Fourth of July fireworks.
+Maybe it’s something more serious like ageing or (the always terrifying) Fourth of July fireworks.

 Studies have shown that our favorite pets (yup) experience anxiety similar to humans.